armadillica/flamenco-worker-python/README.md

 ## Invocation

-Install using `pip install -e .` for development, or `setup.py install` for production.
+Install using `pip3 install -e .` for development, or `python3 setup.py install` for production.
 This creates a command `flamenco-worker`, which can be run with `--help` to obtain a list of possible CLI arguments.

 ## Registration